CDonnerer/shellplot/README.rst

 Quickstart
 ===========

-Shellplot loosely replicates the `matplotlib`_ API, it's as easy as:
+Shellplot loosely replicates the `matplotlib`_ API, offering both a figure and functional `api`_.
+It's as easy as:

 .. code-block:: python